-MAMH requests a \$37M increase over H2 for a range of substance use treatment, housing, and workforce development services, for a total of \$211.659M for this line item in FY23.
+MAMH requests \$211.659M for this line item for FY23 to support a range of substance use treatment, housing, and workforce development services.
 This funding is needed to address the climbing number of opioid-related deaths in the Commonwealth and, particularly, the disproportionate effect that this crisis is having on communities of color.
 In 2020, over 2100 individuals died of opioid-related overdoses, reversing declines since a peak in 2016, with rates of death of Black men increasing 69% over 2019.